hotdoc/hotdoc/documentation/markdown_files/installing.markdown

 ### lxml

-Hotdoc also uses lxml, which depends on libxml2 and libxslt.
+Hotdoc uses lxml, which depends on libxml2 and libxslt.

 ### cmake

 For now, hotdoc bundles its own version of [libcmark](https://github.com/jgm/cmark) as a submodule, and builds it using cmake, which thus needs to be installed on the system.

+### pyyaml

+Hotdoc uses pyyaml to parse yaml ‘front-matter’ metadata in markdown pages, it depends on libyaml.

 ### Command-line install